 In VLO operation, the number of timeout periods are counted instead of valleys when the drain-source voltage oscillations are too damped to be detected.
-For example, if
+For example, if the FB voltage sets VLO mode to turn on at the fifth valley, and the ZCD ringing is damped such that the ZCD circuit is only able to detect:

-- Valleys 1 to 4: the circuit generates a DRV pulse 6 μs (steady-state timeout delay) after the 4th valley detection - Valleys 1 to 3: the timeout delay must run twice, and the circuit generates a DRV pulse 12 μs after the 3rd valley detection.
+- Valleys 1 to 4: the circuit generates a DRV pulse 6 μs (steady-state timeout delay) after the 4th valley detection. - Valleys 1 to 3: the timeout delay must run twice, and the circuit generates a DRV pulse 12 μs after the 3rd valley detection.